Blessthefall: Frisby's departure and Awakening (2011–2012)

 On February 15, 2011, the band announced that Mike Frisby had left the band to pursue another path leaving bassist and vocalist Jared Warth and drummer Matt Traynor the remaining two founding members of the band.
 Elliott Gruenberg, formerly of Before Their Eyes, Legacy, and Settle the Sky, would be permanently on guitar.
 Bokan confirmed that Blessthefall would not play at Warped Tour 2011, but rather would be recording their third full-length album, which began in Orlando, Florida, on May 17, 2011.
 Michael "Elvis" Baskette, who produced their previous album, also produced this effort.
 The band had hoped to feature guest vocalists including Ronnie Radke of Falling in Reverse (previously of Escape the Fate) and Tim Lambesis of As I Lay Dying, but it was later confirmed that there would be no guest vocals.

 Blessthefall joined Emmure, Alesana, Motionless in White and other bands on the All Stars Tour.
 The band headlined the Fearless Friends tour with The Word Alive, Motionless in White, Tonight Alive, and Chunk!
 No Captain Chunk!.
 They released the official video of "Promised Ones" on November 11, 2011, which starts with the intro song of the album titled Awakening.
 According to a video interview with Lambert and Bokan, Blessthefall planned on entering the studio in February to record an EP with Tim Lambesis of As I Lay Dying.
 Later Matt Traynor confirmed that this was not true.
-Due to time restraints they had to put off the recording of the EP until after Warped Tour.
-Plans for this EP have since been scrapped according to guitarist Eric Lambert in an interview with Bryan Stars.